TorqIT/data-importer-extensions-bundle/README.md

 ```
 the **Path Syntax** would use the Attribute names instead `/Products/Cars/$[Make]/$[Model]/$[Year]`

-## Data Source

-### SQL

-This data source allows for SQL to be used to supply data to the Data Importer.
-The database connection is pulled from the `config/database.yaml` file and supports any database that the Doctrine library has a connector for.
-See [Doctrine DBAL Documentation](https://www.doctrine-project.org/projects/doctrine-dbal/en/3.7/reference/platforms.html) for more information.

-** When using the SQL loader, make sure the File Format is configured to JSON **

 ## Data Interpreters

 Data Interpreters are the supported "File Formats" that the Data Importer bundle can use.
 We've added a few of our own.